-Hemolytic Disease of the Fetus and Newborn (HDFN) is not just a diagnosis from the history books!
-It still happens, and all involved must respond quickly.
+Hemolytic Disease of the Fetus and Newborn (HDFN) still happens, and all involved must respond quickly.
 Dr. Greg Denomme guides us to better HDFN understanding and management.

 Call in the Expert!